dnadesign/dnadesign.github.io/_posts/2013-04-05-managing-component-oriented-css-with-grunt.md

 For ease of use the example above shows a file for every breakpoint, whereas we didn't create files for breakpoints with no changes.

 Having separate stylesheets for each component at each breakpoint is not ideal in production.
-In the project we were working on (wellington.govt.nz) the browser could end up downloading almost 100 stylesheets.
+On the project we were working on the browser could end up downloading almost 100 stylesheets.

 ## Step in grunt.

-Grunt is a node module(?) which handles tasks.
+[Grunt](http://gruntjs.com) is a node module(?) which handles tasks.
 Tasks like concatenation, compiling less or sass, minify, uglify and even watch…

 ### Step 1